nina563/Pupil_lab_tracker_tutorial/README.md

 ```

 ## Processing the recordings <div id="heading--6"/>
-After stopping and saving, the recording will automatically uploaded to the Pupil Cloud.
-For analysing the gaze data of the experiment participants, the data need to be mapped to the defined surface.
+After stopping and saving, the recording will be automatically uploaded to the Pupil Cloud.
+For analysing the gaze data of the participants, the data need to be mapped to the defined surface.
 Pupil Cloud enrichment [Marker Mapper](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/marker-mapper/#surface-positions-csv) enables that.
 Further, the remapped gaze data can be downloaded in [CVS](https://docs.pupil-labs.com/neon/data-collection/data-format/) format.

 For defining the surface of the PC screen we use the April Tags 36H11 family.
 We have 4 tags on the corners of the Opensesame canvas throughout the experiment.